The Nose (Gogol short story): Part two

 Major Kovalyov awakens to discover that his nose is missing.
-He grabs a mirror to see his face, and there is only a smooth, flat patch of skin in its place.
-He leaves his home to report the incident to the chief of police.
-On his way to the chief of police, Major Kovalyov sees his nose dressed in the uniform of a high-ranking official.
-His nose is already pretending to be a human.
-He chases his nose, who refuses to return to his face.
-Kovalyov becomes distracted by a pretty girl, and while he is not watching, the nose escapes.
-Kovalyov attempts to contact the chief of police, but he is not home.
-So he visits the newspaper office to place an advertisement about the loss of his nose, but is refused.
-He then speaks to a police inspector who also refuses to help.
-Finally, Kovalyov returns home.
-Kovalyov returns to his flat, where the police officer who caught Ivan returns the nose (which was apprehended at a coach station, trying to flee the city).
-Kovalyov's joy is cut short when he finds out that he is unable to reattach the nose, even with the help of a doctor.
-The next day, Kovalyov writes a letter to Madame Alexandra Grigorievna Podtochina, a woman who wants him to marry her daughter, and accuses her of stealing his nose; he believes that she has placed a curse on him for his fickleness toward her daughter.
-He writes to ask her to undo the spell, but she is confused by his letter, and reiterates her desire to have him marry her daughter.
+He grabs a mirror to see his face, finding only a smooth, flat patch of skin where his nose had been.
+He leaves home to report the incident to the chief of police.
+On his way, he sees his nose pretending to be human, dressed in the uniform of a high-ranking official.
+He chases it, but it refuses to return to his face.
+When Kovalyov becomes distracted by a pretty girl, the nose escapes.

+Kovalyov attempts to contact the chief of police, who is not available.
+He next visits the newspaper office to place an advertisement about the loss of his nose, where he is refused.
+He then speaks to a police inspector, who refuses to help.
+Finally, he returns to his flat, where the police officer who caught Ivan returns the nose (which was apprehended at a coach station, trying to flee the city).
+Kovalyov's joy is cut short when he finds that he is unable to reattach the nose, even with the help of a doctor.

+The next day, Kovalyov writes a letter to Madame Alexandra Grigorievna Podtochina, a woman who wants him to marry her daughter, and accuses her of stealing his nose; he believes that she has placed a curse on him for his fickleness towards her daughter.
+He writes to ask her to undo the spell, but she is confused by his letter and merely reiterates her wish to have him marry her daughter.
 Her reply convinces him that she is innocent.
 In the city, rumours of the nose's activities have spread, and crowds gather in search of it.